 These slow-cooker enchiladas are one of my go-to meals when I'm out of ideas and have some bits and leftovers to use up, and it always hits the spot.

-We also like that this is a classic dump-and-cook crock pot recipe.
-It only requires you to mix the filling and roll the tortillas before plugging in the cooker and walking away.
-Perfect for when we don't want to dirty a lot of dishes or deal with an extra step of pre-cooking vegetables.
+I also like that this is a classic dump-and-cook slow cooker recipe.
+It only requires you to mix the filling and roll up the tortillas before plugging in the cooker and walking away.
+The onions soften during cooking and the flavors have plenty of time to meld.
+It's perfect for times when I don't want to dirty a lot of dishes or deal with an extra step of pre-cooking vegetables.

 1 cup frozen corn

 1 teaspoon cumin

 1 1/2 cups Monterey jack, colby, or other melting cheese, shredded and divided 2 (16-ounce) jars salsa, any kind

 12 to 15 medium (6-inch or so) flour tortillas Optional: 1 cup leftover meat or extra veggies — chicken, pork, hamburger, beef, baked tofu, or roasted vegetables